Accounts and Authentication

 Getting an Account

-Access to just about everything TIG has to offer is granted via your CSAIL Kerberos name and password.
-You can obtain a user account, and optionally a CSAIL email account, by filling out the application form.
+You can obtain a CSAIL Kerberos account, and optionally a CSAIL email account, by filling out the application form below.

-Once you have applied for an account and your supervisor approves the account, you gain access to several new resources:
+Once you have applied for an account and your supervisor approves the request, you gain access to several new resources:

-- A Kerberos account, which grants you login privileges on most CSAIL Ubuntu workstations and Public Login Servers
+- A Kerberos account, which grants you login privileges on most CSAIL Linux workstations and Public Login Servers

 - A personal web site that becomes available as soon as you put content in a certain sub-directory of your home directory (~/public_html).